UlrickBL/blog/leet_gpu/notes.md

 # 4 : vector add
 Be carefull between 1D launch and 2D or 3D launch, I should always prioritize 1D if I can I guess

+# 5 : color inversion
+Same logic as python for the maths

+# 6 : 1D convolution
+/

+# 7 : reverse array
+Need to be carefull with indexes